-11. To produce an annual report for Senate and Council which covers health, safety and environmental activities and provides Senate and Council with the information required to discharge their duties under the Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1997 and the Register of Environmental Legislation..
+11. To produce an annual report for Senate and Council which covers health, safety and environmental activities and provides Senate and Council with the information required to discharge their duties under the Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1997 and the Register of Environmental Legislation.

 To produce terms of reference for environmental management and sustainability sub-group(s) of the Health, Safety and Environment Committee.